Televisually Transmitted Disease

 - A pine tree growing in a man's lung.

 - Inverted once on Doogie Howser, M.D..
 A celebrity came in to the hospital after a trip through third-world countries with an illness none of the doctors recognized immediately.
 They did tests for all sorts of unusual diseases, until a nurse recognized it as measles, which wasn't recognized solely because immunizations for the disease are nigh-ubiquitous.

-- Truth in Television, most doctors graduating in the past few decades have never seen a actual live case of measels.
+- Truth in Television.
+Most doctors graduating in the past few decades have never seen an actual live case of measels.

 - Played realistically on Golden Girls.
 Dorothy was struck with a strange illness that left her perpetually lethargic.
 She had gone to several doctors and traveled to a specialist in New York, only to be told she was just getting old and should do something new like get her hair done or some nonsense.
 It was only after a 5th (?) opinion that she was diagnosed with the rare Chronic Fatigue Syndrome.
 This episode was inspired by one of the produces coming down with this same disorder.

 - Actually, CFS is a diagnosis of exclusion (that is, when every known cause of fatigue has been ruled out you call it CFS), and there is no specific treatment.
 Getting diagnosed with CFS isn't really all that helpful.
 If Dorothy was the kind of person who enjoyed getting a new hairdo, that actually wouldn't be a bad idea to help relieve her symptoms.